TODAY'S HEADLINES

 Something you can share without a wall of links.

-Two headlines, one event, and a clean explanation of what changed.
+Two headlines, one event, and a clean look at how each side worded it.

 DAILY DIFFERENT SPIN